 The result: the most important information should be placed in the centre of the screen on mobile devices.

 A minimalist design approach is never wrong.
 But especially on a smaller device, we feel cramped and confused by too much content and too little whitespace.
 It becomes unclear where what information is hidden and how we get there.

 The mobile version of Streetartnews appears structured and clear.
 On the content pages, there are only the most necessary elements and easily readable serif fonts with appropriate line spacing:

 It's important that your website is consistent across platforms.
 Google has solved this in a really elegant way.
 No matter which device I use to access Google, I recognize the Google brand immediately.

 Your brand should therefore also be reflected on mobile devices despite its minimalist design.
 If your website has a user area, changes made must be adopted accordingly on all devices.

-Images should have an appropriate size and, in turn, be displayed in that size so that nothing has to be distorted or scaled.
-This also helps avoid unnecessarily long loading times.
-The transition between landscape and portrait format can be the most difficult.
-Depending on the content of the image, you should either show only part of the image or save your images especially for mobile devices.
-You should integrate lazy load or use suitable WordPress plugins for websites with many images.
+Images should have a suitable size and be displayed in this size so that nothing has to be distorted or scaled.
+This also helps to avoid unnecessarily long loading times.
+The transition between landscape and portrait format can be the most difficult: Depending on the content of the image, you should either show only a part of the image or specifically save your images for mobile devices.
+For websites with many images, you should integrate Lazy Load or use corresponding WordPress plugins.